univrs-cloud/virgo/README.md

    Stage 2 installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wireless LAN and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
-It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.
+It also creates necessary groups and gives the user access to sudo and the standard console hardware permission groups.

    Note: virgoOS Lite contains a number of tools for development,